IvanDSM/ivandsm.github.io/_posts/2022-12-03-on-sines-of-exquisite-pleasure.markdown

 <!--more-->

 # ATTENTION: This post is still under construction, and will probably be updated as more research is done and new info is found.
+## See the revision history at the end of the page for info about updates!
+## Also check out [the Discogs forum page](https://www.discogs.com/forum/thread/981667) where most discussion regarding this is being held.

 I'm into digging for underground (or sometimes not so underground, but not so mainstream music), whether it be through YouTube or other such platforms.